Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Workers' Compensation

 The Tennessee Workers' Compensation Act, Tenn.
 Code Ann. § 50-6-101, et seq., applies to every employer in Tennessee with five or more employees, or those in the construction and coal mining industries.
 Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Act.
 The Act is administered by the Department of Labor and Workforce Development and additional information regarding the Act may be accessed at www.tn.gov/workforce/injuries-at-work/injured-workers.html.
 The most recent version of the Act applies to injuries occurring on or after July 1, 2014.
-Injuries occurring prior to July 1, 2014, will be governed by the prior version.
+Injuries that occurred prior to July 1, 2014, are governed by the prior version.

 Under the Act, a workplace injury must be immediately reported to the employer; failing to report an injury in a timely manner may result in a denial of benefits.
 Finally, an employer may be held liable to a discharged employee if that employee's claim for benefits under the Act was a "substantial factor" in the employee's termination.
 See Clanton v.
 Cain-Sloan, 677 S.W.2d 441, 445 (Tenn.
-1985); Coffey v.
+1984); Coffey v.
 Fayette Tubular Prod., 929 S.W.2d 326, 328 (Tenn.
 1996).

 Child Labor

 The Tennessee Child Labor Act of 1976 is found at Tenn.
-Code Ann. § 50-5-101, et seq.
-Tennessee has prohibited occupations for minors, Section 50-5-106, and various rules concerning the time minors may work, based on age and whether school is in session.
+Code Ann. § 50-5-101, et. seq.
+Tennessee has prohibited occupations for minors, Tenn.
+Code Ann. § 50-5-106, and various rules concerning the time minors may work, based on age and whether school is in session.
 Tenn.
 Code Ann. §§ 50-5-103-105.
-A minor under 14 may not be employed unless there is an applicable statutory exemption.
+A minor under the age of 14 may not be employed unless there is an applicable statutory exemption.

-In employing a minor, employers must "require proof of the age of the minor employee or prospective employee by requiring the minor to provide the employer with a copy of the minor's birth certificate, passport, driver's license or state issued identification."
+In employing a minor, employers must "require proof of the age of the minor employee or prospective employee by requiring the minor to provide the employer with a copy of the minor's birth certificate, passport, driver's license, or state-issued identification."
 Tenn.
 Code Ann. § 50-5-109.
 If the above evidence is not available, a parent or guardian shall appear before a judge in the minor's county of residence and make an oath regarding the age of the minor.
 Id.

 Gun Laws